awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-flask.md

 ~$ rm -rf ~/eb-flask
 ```

-For more information about Flask, including an in\-depth tutorial, visit [the official documentation](http://flask.pocoo.org/docs/0.10/)\.
+For more information about Flask, including an in\-depth tutorial, see [Flask documentation](http://flask.pocoo.org/docs/)\.

 If you'd like to try out another Python web framework, check out [Deploying a Django Application to Elastic Beanstalk](create-deploy-python-django.md)\.